AndrzejTracz4/AndrzejTracz4/README.md

 ### Hi there 👋
-I am a second-year computer science student at the Lublin University of Technology.
+I am a third-year computer science student at the Lublin University of Technology.

 - 🔭 I’m currently working on something cool(hehe)😎
 - 🌱 I’m currently learning Java